Maurice Merleau-Ponty: Life

 Maurice Merleau-Ponty was born in 1908 in Rochefort-sur-Mer, Charente-Inférieure (now Charente-Maritime), France.
 His father died in 1913 when Merleau-Ponty was five years old.
 After secondary schooling at the Lycée Louis-le-Grand in Paris, Merleau-Ponty became a student at the École Normale Supérieure, where he studied alongside Jean-Paul Sartre, Simone de Beauvoir, Simone Weil, Jean Hyppolite, and Jean Wahl.
 As Beauvoir recounts in her autobiography, she developed a close friendship with Merleau-Ponty and became smitten with him, but ultimately found him too well-adjusted to bourgeois life and values for her taste.
 He attended Edmund Husserl's "Paris Lectures" in February 1929.
-In 1929, Merleau-Ponty received his DES degree (diplôme d'études supérieures, roughly equivalent to a M.A. thesis) from the University of Paris, on the basis of the (now-lost) thesis La Notion de multiple intelligible chez Plotin ("Plotinus's Notion of the Intelligible Many"), directed by Émile Bréhier.
+In 1929, Merleau-Ponty received his DES degree (diplôme d'études supérieures, roughly equivalent to a M.A.) from the University of Paris, on the basis of the (now-lost) thesis La Notion de multiple intelligible chez Plotin ("Plotinus's Notion of the Intelligible Many"), directed by Émile Bréhier.
 He passed the agrégation in philosophy in 1930.

 Merleau-Ponty was raised as a Roman Catholic.
 He was friends with the Christian existentialist author and philosopher Gabriel Marcel and wrote articles for the Christian leftist journal Esprit, but he left the Catholic Church in 1937 because he felt his socialist politics were not compatible with the social and political doctrine of the Catholic Church.

 An article published in the French newspaper Le Monde in October 2014 makes the case of recent discoveries about Merleau-Ponty's likely authorship of the novel Nord.
 Récit de l'arctique (Grasset, 1928).
 Convergent sources from close friends (Beauvoir, Elisabeth "Zaza" Lacoin) seem to leave little doubt that Jacques Heller was a pseudonym of the 20-year-old Merleau-Ponty.

-Merleau-Ponty taught first at the Lycée de Beauvais (1931–33) and then got a fellowship to do research from the Caisse nationale de la recherche scientifique.
-From 1934 to 1935 he taught at the Lycée de Chartres.
-He then in 1935 became a tutor at the École Normale Supérieure, where he tutored a young Michel Foucault and Trần Đức Thảo and was awarded his doctorate on the basis of two important books: La structure du comportement (1942) and Phénoménologie de la Perception (1945).
-During this time, he attended Alexandre Kojève's influential seminars on Hegel and Aron Gurwitsch's lectures on Gestalt psychology.
-Merleau-Ponty possessed extensive knowledge in psychology, neurology, and psychiatry.
+Merleau-Ponty taught first at the Lycée Félix-Faure in Beauvais (1931–33) and then got a fellowship to do research from the Caisse nationale de la recherche scientifique (the predecessor of the Centre national de la recherche scientifique).
+From 1934 to 1935, he taught at the Lycée Marceau in Chartres.
+He then, in 1935, became a tutor at the École Normale Supérieure (where he tutored the young Trần Đức Thảo) and taught there until 1939.
+During this time, he attended Alexandre Kojève's influential seminars on Georg Wilhelm Friedrich Hegel and Aron Gurwitsch's lectures on Gestalt psychology.